-AUT students in their final year have the chance to apply for a once-in-a-lifetime opportunity to experience working life in an international market – with required flights, visas and basic insurance costs covered by AUT Internz.
+AUT students can apply for a once-in-a-lifetime opportunity to experience working life in an international market – with required flights, visas and basic insurance costs covered by AUT Internz.

 - Return travel to the destination city from Auckland

 - Health insurance

 - Work visa and related administrative expenses (when required)

 You are eligible to apply if you meet each of these requirements: